Updated: 6 days ago

 "Remember to spend less time focusing on your own accomplishments and focus more time on serving others so they, too, can experience their own success."

 It is as if Jimmy Casas is my kindred spirit.
-I, too, received similar advice my fifth year of teaching when I had already won the Horizon Award and was nominated for Kansas Teacher of the Year.
-It was an important wake up call for me at the age of 26.
+I, too, received similar advice my fifth year of teaching when I won the Horizon Award and was nominated for Kansas Teacher of the Year.
+It was an important wake-up call for me at the age of 26.
 I needed to hear this.
-I needed to know that my goal was not to win award after award, or to be recognized for each and every moment of success.
+I needed to know that my goal was not to win award after award or to be recognized for each and every moment of success.
 This was the moment when I decided to volunteer for anything and everything that would allow me to lead with a servant's heart.
 Little did I know, that I was swinging from one side of the pendulum way too far to the other side.
 I found myself beyond exhausted at year ten.
 It was almost as if I thought I needed to take on anything and everything as my penance for my self-absorbed attitude in the first few years of my career.
-I found a good balance in year eleven and the last four years have been life-changing.
+I found a good balance in year eleven and the last seven years have been life-changing.
 It is so important to reflect.
 To find positive mentors.
 To focus on seeing each and every moment as an opportunity to grow.
-As I look back on the last fifteen years of my career, I have so many people I need to thank.
+As I look back on the last eighteen years of my career, I have so many people I need to thank.
 So many people that have given me hope, lessons, advice, wisdom, hugs, laughter, and moments of pure joy.

 What do wish someone had told you?